AndieWill510/tinydoor/Options/036-the-after-action-report.md

 ## Reframe

-The after-action report asks what happened without making the event your identity.
+The after-action repair asks what happened without making the event your identity.

 Not: